This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 4. Shop at The Rocks Markets

-I am currently listening to the CD of a busker we discovered playing in the busy Saturday market streets.
+I still listen to the CD of a busker we discovered playing in the busy Saturday market streets.

 Open every Saturday and Sunday, The Rocks Weekend Market is about more than just shopping – it’s a Sydney institution.

 Set amid the sandstone and cobbles, the colorful markets have grown to include more than 200 eclectic stalls.

 Visitors from near and far come to find fashion and accessories by emerging designers, locally-produced homewares, linen and beauty products, and original photography, art, crafts, and jewellery.